Infinitesimal Einstein Deformations of Nearly K\"ahler Metrics: The moduli space of Einstein deformations

 The last term is a section of $\L^{(1,1)}_0M$ since both $\nb$ and $q(\bar R)$ preserve this space. \r

-\section{The Moduli space of Einstein Deformations}
+\section{The moduli space of Einstein deformations}

-We now have all ingredients for the main result of this paper:
+We now have all the ingredients for the main result of this paper:

-\begin{ath} Let $(M^6,g,J)$ be a compact nearly K\"ahler manifold.
-Then the moduli space of infinitesimal Einstein deformations of $g$ is isomorphic to the direct sum of the spaces of primitive co-closed $(1,1)$-eigenforms of the Laplace operator for the eigenvalues $\scal/15$, $\scal/5$ and $2 \scal/5$. \end{ath} \bp Let $g$ be an Einstein metric with $\Ric = E g$.
+\begin{ath} Let $(M^6,g,J)$ be a Gray manifold.
+Then the moduli space of infinitesimal Einstein deformations of $g$ is isomorphic to the direct sum of the spaces of primitive co-closed $(1,1)$-eigenforms of the Laplace operator for the eigenvalues $2$, $6$ and $12$. \end{ath} \bp Let $g$ be an Einstein metric with $\Ric = E g$.
 From \cite{ab}, Theorem 12.30, the space of infinitesimal Einstein deformations of $g$ is isomorphic to the set of symmetric trace-free endomorphisms $H$ of $TM$ such that $\d H=0$ and such that $\Delta_L H = 2 E H$, where $\Delta_L = \nabla^*\nabla + q(R)$ is the so-called Lichnerowicz Laplacian $\Delta_L$.
-Remark that $q(R)=2\curv +2 E \id$ in the notations of \cite{ab}.
+Remark that $q(R)=2\curv +2 E \id$ in the notation of \cite{ab}.

-We normalize as usual the scalar curvature to $\scal=30$.
-Then the space of infinitesimal Einstein deformations of $g$ is isomorphic to the set of $H \in \Sym M$ with $\d H=0=\tr H$ such that \beq (\n^*\n + q(R))H=10H. \eeq Let $h:=\pr_+H$ and $S:=\pr_-H$ denote the projections of $H$ onto $\Sym^\pm M$.
+In our present situation the Einstein constant equals $E=5$, so the space of infinitesimal Einstein deformations of $g$ is isomorphic to the set of $H \in \Sym M$ with $\d H=0=\tr H$ such that \beq (\n^*\n + q(R))H=10H. \eeq Let $h:=\pr_+H$ and $S:=\pr_-H$ denote the projections of $H$ onto $\Sym^\pm M$.
 We define the primitive $(1,1)$-form $\f(.,.):=g(Jh.,.)$ and the $3$-form $\s:=S\bu\psp$.
 The key idea is to express (\ref{ein}) in terms of an exterior differential system for $\f$ and $\s$.
 Using Corollary \ref{c34} and Corollary \ref{co}, (\ref{ein}) becomes

 where $s$ is the section of $\Sym^-M$ defined in the second part of (\ref{h3}).
 Since the operator $(\nb^*\nb + q(\bar R))$ preserves the decomposition $\Sym M=\Sym^+M\oplus \Sym^-M$, the previous equation is equivalent to the system \beq \eeq Taking the composition with $J$ and using (\ref{t1}), the first equation of (\ref{s1}) becomes \beq (\nb^*\nb + q(\bar R))\f=4\f-\d\s. \eeq Similarly, taking the action on $\psp$ and using (\ref{t1}) and the definition of $s$, the second equation of (\ref{s1}) becomes \beq (\nb^*\nb + q(\bar R))\s=6\s-2\d h\wedge\o-4d\f. \eeq Notice that $\d h=\d H-\d S=0$, which can also be seen by examining the algebraic types in equation (\ref{s3}).
 From (\ref{u1}) we get